-Several Mini-Production activities focus on digital media, however instructions to lead the activity with paper and pencil is also included.
+Several Mini-Production activities focus on digital media, however how to lead the activity with paper and pencil is described.
 Feel free to adapt to use computers based on students' expertise.
 All Mini-Production handouts and tools are included at the end of each lesson on sheets that can be photocopied in black and white.